MartinLBeacham/countAvailBricks/README.md

-# Pick-A-Brick Available Brick Counter
+# Brick Math for Pick-A-Brick Website

 ## Description

+This is a set of simple functions to help with navigating pick a brick and figuring out prices to replicate retired Lego sets.

-This is a simple script to count the number of bricks available for a pre-selected set on Lego's pick-a-brick.
+1. **countAvailBricks** - counts the number of bricks available for a pre-selected set on Lego's pick-a-brick.
+2. **printPriceByBlock** - prints the aggregate price by block, i.e., the number of a given block times the per unit price.
+3. **totalPrice** - adds up the total price for all required bricks that are available.

 ## License